 - Teach your community how to recognize the signs of trafficking and how to effectively respond.

 - Respond to requests for a presentation to bring prevention education.

-Invite friends and family to hear you practice your first presentation, using the tools provided.
-You’ll be in front of a friendly audience, they’ll give you constructive criticism, and learn something too!
+As a first step, invite friends and family to hear you practice your presentation, using the tools provided.
+You’ll be in front of a friendly audience, and they’ll give you constructive criticism and learn something too!

 - We call it the ripple effect.
-Talk to someone, anyone, and share what you’ve learned.
-Ask if they know someone who’d like to gather friends and learn more.
+Talk to someone – anyone – and share what you’ve learned.
+Ask if they know someone who would like to gather friends and learn more.

 - Contact your local civic clubs: Soroptimists International, Rotary, Lions, Chamber of Commerce or other regularly scheduled groups that request monthly speakers.

-- Talk with your child’s school counselor, teacher, or health class contact.
-Ask if you can present in one classroom and show the awareness film Chosen, using the opening and closing slides provided with the package.
+- Talk with your child’s school counselor, teacher, mental health professional, or health class contact.
+Ask if you can present in one classroom and show the awareness video “Chosen,” using the opening and closing slides provided with the package.